A journey of discovery and delight

 Enrich

-Classical concert in Sao Francisco Church: From the ship, take a short walk (with some stairs) to Sao Francisco Church, which is one of the most iconic sites in Porto.
+Classical concert in São Francisco Church: From the ship, take a short walk (with some stairs) to São Francisco Church, which is one of the most iconic sites in Porto.
 Built in the 13th century, the Gothic church has an alter decorated with intricately carved wood swathed in gold.
-All guests will enjoy a performance of classical music.
+In these magnificent surrounds, enjoy a performance of classical music.

 Wake in Porto, ready for a day of unique experiences, whether that be a ride on a traditional boat, playing a round of golf or sampling wine in one of the most famous cellars in the city.